one3chens/jwplayer-ios-bestPracticeApps/README.md

 #### Via CocoaPods

 The JW Player iOS SDK as well as the Google Cast SDK required for JWCasting can be retrieved using CocoaPods.
-Using your command line, navigate to the JWBestPracticeApps folder and run 'pod install'.
+Navigate to the project's Podfile and ensure that the latest JW Player CocoaPod is listed (https://cocoapods.org/?q=jwplayer).
+Then, using your command line, navigate to the JWBestPracticeApps folder and run 'pod install'.
 When installation is complete, please use the xcworkspace, not the xcodeproj.
 Remember to add your JWPlayer key to the info.plist in the JWBestPracticeApps target.

 #### Via Manual Framework installation